Psiroy/GPT-LEAN/README.md

 Run the code `python tokenization.py`.
 This will do the BPE tokenization to the data *lean_code.txt* (also generate a translated data *processed_lean_code.txt*).
 The tokenizer will be saved as *lean_tokenizer.json*.

 ### Step 4 Train the model
 Run the code `python train.py`.
 This will take hours to train the model and the output will be save in the directory *config*.
 During the training, it will save some checkpoints in the directory *gpt_lean_checkpoints*.
 You can edit the frequency of checkpoints by changing the value of *save_freq* in *train.py*.
+If the training is interrupted and you run the *train.py* again, you will start from the latest checkpoint.
+If you have finished training, you should remove the *gpt_lean_checkpoints* directory to release the space.
 At the end of training, it will also save the training loss history in the file *loss_history.json* and plot a figure of it in *loss_history.png*.

 ## How to run the GPT-LEAN theorem prover